 After a long hiatus due to the Covid lockdowns and three deferred opening dates, Christopher Nolan’s Tenet finally opened in American theaters in late August.
-Filled with epic cinematography and Nolan’s expert use of practical special effects, the film’s 150 minute run time is moved along at a fast pace by plenty of action and a pulsating soundtrack by Ludwig Göransson- this being Nolan’s first soundtrack without Hans Zimmer since The Prestige.
+Filled with epic cinematography and Nolan’s expert use of practical special effects over CGI, the film’s 150 minute run time is moved along at a fast pace by plenty of action and a pulsating soundtrack by Ludwig Göransson- this being Nolan’s first soundtrack without Hans Zimmer since The Prestige.

 Depending on your taste for the way Nolan plays around with time and perspective in films like Momento or Interstellar, you will either like Tenet or you won’t.
 As has become the norm with most of Nolan’s films, Tenet is a movie that will either require multiple viewings or (as has also become the norm) consulting various online sites where some of the more intrepid Gen-Z basement dwellers have taken the time to break down the plot, the mechanics of time travel shown in the film, and the surprise ending.

 The best way to understand all of this is with the movie’s title “Tenet”.
 The word is a palindrome and based on an ancient Roman artifact called the Sator Square which was a series of four palindromes arranged in a square; all of which cleverly appear in the movie!
-Thus, just like a palindrome, what you are watching in Tenet is the same storyline, but viewed from the perspective of moving forwards and then backwards.
+Thus, just like a palindrome, what you are watching in Tenet is the same storyline, but viewed from the perspective of the viewer moving forwards and then backwards.
 Furthermore, pay attention to the colors red and blue that are seen in the film, as Nolan uses them to signify regular and inverted time respectively.

 The Future and the Past Conjoined in Peril